 A+ = we frequently fantasize about our next opportunity to eat here

-A = we look forward to our next opportunity to eating here
+A = we look forward to our next opportunity to eat here

 A- = the next time we find ourselves wanting pizza, we would likely choose to eat it here